Toideng/python-graphabc/README.md

 ## Unimplemented (planned) functionality

-If some functionality is denoted as "dropped" above in the list of alterations, there are not plans of implementing it.
+If some functionality is denoted as "dropped" above in the list of alterations, there are no plans of implementing it.
 Still, some other functionality isn't yet supported and might be added later:

 - Freehand shapes (`*ClosedCurve`, `Curve`, `*Polygon`, `Polyline`)